Factbox: Why North Carolina and Wisconsin, U.S. political convention hosts, matter for Trump and Biden

 Here is a look at how Republican President Donald Trump and Democratic challenger Joe Biden are faring in each of the politically important states.

-Before the pandemic upended its plans, the Democratic Party’s decision to hold its Aug.
-17-20 convention in Milwaukee highlighted the party’s aim to take back the swing state Trump narrowly won in 2016.
+Before the pandemic upended its plans, the Democratic Party’s decision to hold this week’s convention in Milwaukee highlighted the party’s aim to take back the swing state Trump narrowly won in 2016.

 This year, both Trump and Biden are making a play for the state, which would deliver 10 of the 270 electoral votes needed to win the U.S. presidency.

-An uptick in Black support for Biden, who served eight years as vice president for Obama, the country’s first Black president, could help overcome Trump’s previous thin margins of victory in the key Midwest states.
+An uptick in Black support for Biden, who served eight years as Obama’s vice president, the country’s first Black president, could help overcome Trump’s previous thin margins of victory in the key Midwestern states.

 Both campaigns have made Wisconsin one of their main targets for advertising, though Trump has significantly outspent Biden in recent months on television there, according to Advertising Analytics.